 The 6.5-inch phone, Apple’s largest ever, is expected to boast the more expensive OLED technology.
 A third 2018 iPhone is likely to follow-on from the iPhone X and arrive with a 5.8-inch display.

-Today’s report features no word on the potential colour schemes, but the 2017 iPhone X was available only in black and silver.
+The 2017 iPhone X was available only in black and silver.
 Leaked prototypes have shown the company was also plotting a gold version, but that failed to materialise.

 The next iPhones are likely to be announced a couple of months from now, in mid-September.
 They’ll be the first handsets to run iOS 12 out of the box, which includes the new Siri Shortcuts, new Do Not Disturb controls to help monitor screen time, grouped notifications and new AR tools like Measure.